dragndroper/dragndroper/README.md

 ### `Hey there,`

 I'm beginner frontend developer.
+I have an active LinkedIn profile where I share information about myself and my work experience.
+If you are interested, I will be glad to see you.

-:pushpin: I am currently working on React / Redux and I like it.
+:pushpin: I work with React and I like it.
 :pushpin: I am currently creating projects for my portfolio.

+:point_down: My projects are below this block in the repositories.

 [![Header](https://github.com/dragndroper/dragndroper/blob/main/assets/computer.gif)](#)